 Our internship programs have been developed to widen and deepen Haverford's connections with social change organizations and to encourage a collaborative approach to pressing social, cultural and ethical concerns.
 Interns have worked with a variety of organizations, and have helped to address a wide array of social issues.
 Many internships have resulted in long-term relationships between Haverford students and their host countries or communities.
 All internships must demonstrate one or more of the following characteristics:

 - An intellectually critical engagement with the pressing issues of our day, and with ways to address those issues;

 - A commitment to deepening the applicant's understanding of cultural difference, and of the ways that local communities are affected by global processes;

 - Engagement with issues of power and inequality.

-- February 5—Partner programs (international and and U.S.)
+- February 4—Partner programs (international and U.S.)

-- February 12—all other international internships
+- February 11—Self-designed international internships

-Note: The College will not fund project in locations on the State Department warning list.
+Note: The College will not fund projects in locations on the State Department warning list.
 Also, international students cannot be funded in their passport country of issue (unless a dual citizen) due to the policy of the College's emergency medical insurance provider.